Mr-Un1k0d3r/RedTeamCSharpScripts/README.md

 ListRemoteService   Return a list of all the services on the target host Get-EventForUser    Search for 4624 events targeting specific user RemoteQuery         Args (query, columns)
+Get-Av              Return a list of potential security product

 EX:
 wmiutility.exe ListRemoteProcess <ComputerName> <Username> <Password>